renardeinside/databricks-e2-tf/README.md

-## Example terraform code for deploying a Databricks E2 workspace
+## Example Terraform code for deploying a Databricks E2 workspace

 Please remember, these configurations are needed for **workspace creation**.